 Maybe it is the zombie apocalypse.
 Figure out how to communicate if we don’t have electricity or internet … who has a landline anymore right?

 If and when things slow down, use some of that extra time to get inspired.
 When we’re minute-to-minute day-to-day, it’s easy to fall off the inspo-wagon.
-Here’s some of our favorite design and UX resources:
+Here’s some of our favorite design, UX, and mental resources:

 SiteInspire – a well-curated repository of beautiful sites updated every couple days.